Israel, Syria trade accusations at U.N. nuclear meeting

 Chorev, the Israeli delegate, said the concept of a region free of weapons of mass destruction "is certainly much less applicable to the current volatile and hostile" Middle East and would require a significant transformation in the region.

-Iran says its nuclear program is peaceful, denying Western and Israeli suspicions that it wants to develop an atom bomb capability.
+Iran says its nuclear programme is peaceful, denying Western and Israeli suspicions that it wants to develop an atom bomb capability.
 Syria also denies any such ambitions.

 IAEA chief Yukiya Amano said this year that Syria had asked for understanding of its "delicate situation" in response to requests for Syrian cooperation with his inspectors.